tijmenvandenbrink/bubbles/docs/reporting.rst

 LP Availability Reporting
 -------------------------

 The LP Availability is calculated based on CFM events and the type of LP (Unprotected, Protected, Resilient).
+These events are retrieved from the OneControl database through an ODBC interface.

 IP Volume Reporting